By M.P. Pellicer | Stranger Than Fiction Stories

 Already in the early middle ages, there were narratives about fierce female Vikings fighting alongside men.
 Although, continuously reoccurring in art as well as in poetry, the women warriors have generally been dismissed as mythological phenomena.

 The grave goods include a sword, an axe, a spear, armor-piercing arrows, a battle knife, two shields, and two horses, one mare and one stallion; thus, the complete equipment of a professional warrior.
 Furthermore, a full set of gaming pieces indicates knowledge of tactics and strategy, stressing the buried individual's role as a high-ranking officer.
 As suggested from the material and historical records, the male sex has been associated with the gender of a warrior identity.

-The findings suggests that the individual was at least above 30 years of age.
-The greater sciatic notch of the hip bone was broad, and a wide preauricular sulcus was present.
+The results of the analysis found the subject was 30 to 40 years old.
+"The greater sciatic notch of the hip bone was broad, and a wide preauricular sulcus was present.
 This, together with the lack of projection of the mental eminence on the mandible, assessed the individual as female.
-Additionally, the long bones are thin, slender and gracile which provide further indirect support for the assessment.
-No pathological or traumatic injuries were observed.
+Additionally, the long bones are thin, slender and gracile which provide further indirect support for the assessment."